AndrzejSwistowski/jiracounter/requirements/project_requirements.md

 ### 2. Issue Retrieval
 - Retrieve complete issue details by issue key
 - Support custom fields, particularly 'rodzaj pracy' field
-- Support custom field 'data zmiany statusu' for tracking status change dates
+- Support custom field 'data zmiany statusu' for tracking status change dates and time - the value must be passed with the time
-- Extract and format date information for reporting
+- Extract and format date and time information for reporting in format YYYY-MM-dd HH:mm:ss
 - Calculate time-based metrics such as days since creation

 ### 3. Issue Searching